 In 1992, the U.S. government passed the Energy Policy Act.
 Among many other changes and regulations it introduced, it also created a new type of company in the industry: exempt wholesale generators.
 These companies could generate power using any method, and they were exempt from the Act’s energy efficiency measures.
 This meant that existing utility companies were required to open their transmission systems to other companies, who were the wholesale brokers.
 Brokers took the form of new departments in existing power companies or independent power brokers, who sold cheaper power from one region of the country to another region that needed it.
 They might also resell the electricity to large manufacturers.
 All of the sales were on a wholesale basis.
 No additional regulations have been enacted to broaden this model and include retail sales.

 In the future, electricity will be produced by a variety of sectors, including solar and wind energy.
-The Energy Information Administration said that renewable energy contributed about 13 percent of the total electricity generated in 2015 in the United States and use of energy from renewable sources is expected to increase significantly by 2040, with wind and solar energy accounting for a large portion of the growth.
+The Energy Information Administration said that renewable energy contributed more than 17 percent of the total electricity generated in 2019 in the United States and use of energy from renewable sources is expected to increase significantly by 2040, with wind and solar energy accounting for a large portion of the growth.
 The most current trend in the electric generation industry is to convert coal-burning power plants to natural-gas plants.
 Natural gas emits much lower quantities of greenhouse gases, and the Environmental Protection Agency has set new levels of permitted greenhouse gas emissions of all newly constructed power plants.

 Although efforts at water management and plumbing systems can be traced back to ancient history, for many thousands of years humans relied on natural sources, such as lakes, rivers, and wells, for water.
 Sewage was often dumped into open water, often the same supplies used for drinking and cooking.
 Later, as cities developed, sewage often wound up poured into the streets.
 Drinking water commonly became contaminated and spread sickness.
 In the 19th century, engineers and doctors began experimenting with systems to bring fresh water into cities from clean, distant reservoirs, filtering water, and treating water with chemicals, such as chlorine, to disinfect it.
 By 1908, chlorination was in regular use in the United States, and by the end of the 20th century, clean, modern water systems served every region of the United States.